 It's common to see pets, especially cats, come across a stray tablet on the floor and end up eating it.
 Our pets digest and react to medications differently from humans.
 It's not just stray tablets to be aware of, dogs have been known to use asthma puffers as new chew toys, piercing the ventolin container.

 Prescription medication isn't the only type of medication that poses a threat to our pets.
 Our hospitals are seeing more and more pets who have ingested illicit drugs.
 Marijuana ingestion is a poisoning we see on a regular basis.

 - Anti-anxiety and anti-psychotic medications, such as Prozac and sleeping tablets

 - Illicit drugs, such as marijuana

-Cleaning products, chemicals and poisons
+Cleaning products, chemicals, and poisons

 Even common household cleaning products are potentially deadly to our pets.
-With our pet's attention on us as we clean the house it's important that the substances we use and kept safely locked away after we finish.
-While some household cleaners may be labelled as 'natural' or 'environmentally friendly' this does not mean they are safe.
+With our pet's attention on us as we clean the house, it's important that the substances we use and kept safely locked away after we finish.
+While some household cleaners may be labeled as 'natural' or 'environmentally friendly' this does not mean they are safe.
 These types of cleaners can still cause severe reactions should our pets come in contact with them.
 General cleaners such as glass and surface cleaners are usually harmless, but it is still best to keep them out of reach of your pet.